zalando/postgres-operator/docs/reference/cluster_manifest.md

   requires a custom Spilo image.
 Note the FSGroup of a Pod cannot be changed without recreating a new Pod.
 Optional.

+* **spiloSeccompProfile**
+  Seccomp (Secure Computing) is a feature in the Linux kernel that allows a userspace program to create syscall filters.
+In the context of containers, these syscall filters are collated into seccomp profiles that can be used to restrict which syscalls and arguments are permitted.
+Applying seccomp profiles to containers reduces the chance that a Linux kernel vulnerability will be exploited.

 * **enableMasterLoadBalancer**
   boolean flag to override the operator defaults (set by the `enable_master_load_balancer` parameter) to define whether to enable the load